Difference Between Concave and Convex Mirror

 Definition Of Concave Mirror

 A concave mirror is a mirror with a curved surface that curves inward, resembling a bowl.
 It reflects incoming light rays that strike its surface inward, converging them to a focal point in front of the mirror.
 Concave mirrors produce inverted and magnified real images when the object is placed beyond the focal length.
-If the object is within the focal length the image produced will be virtual, upright, and enlarged.
+If the object is within the focal length, the image produced will be virtual, upright, and enlarged.
 Concave mirrors are used in applications like astronomical telescopes, headlights, and cosmetic mirrors.

-Surface Difference Between Concave and Convex Mirror
+Surface Difference Between Concave and Convex Mirrors

 A mirror with a curved reflecting surface is known as a curved mirror.
 Convex (bulging outward) or concave (bulging inward) surfaces are possible.
 The surfaces of most curved mirrors are formed like a section of a sphere.
 Below, students can check the surface difference between concave and convex mirrors with a diagram: